nobody-famous/alive/README.md

 ### Attach To REPL

-Connect to the swank server running on localhost:4005.
+Connect to a swank server.
+Will prompt for the a host:port string to connect to.

 ### Detach From REPL